Speed Pop

 Speed Pop is the second album by Japanese rock band Glay.
 It is the band's major label debut album, was released on March 3, 1995, and peaked at #8 at Oricon charts, with 320,150 copies sold.

 Overview

+Takuro wrote "Innocence" when he was 16-years-old, and "Rain" when he was 17.

 Former drummer Akira appears on tracks 9 and 10, which originally appeared on their debut album along with "Rain".
 Masami Tsuchiya and Yūji Kawashima also contributed electric guitar and synthesizer to these new versions of those two songs respectively.
 Masafumi Minato (Saber Tiger and Dead End) performs on tracks 3 and 7.

+The album's cover art features John William Waterhouse's painting, The Lady of Shalott.

+The Speed Pop Gig '95 tour featured eleven shows, beginning on April 2 at Nissin Power Station and ending on June 12 at Shibuya Public Hall.